Two Use Cases in One

 # What's a Query?

 Modality queries let you interrogate your collected trace data.
-The modality query (opens new window) command takes a query and returns all the places in the trace that match it.
+The modality query (opens new window) command takes a query and returns all the places in the system trace that match it.
 This can be an invaluable tool in investigating bugs, showing you where to start looking or telling you how many times a certain pattern occurred.
 You can also use queries to perform aggregate calculations over matched events.

 Query features: